 HOUSING: On and Off Campus

-Optional on-campus housing will be available to all institute participants at an affordable rate.
+Optional on-campus housing will be available to all participants in the College of Charleston’s Warren Place dormitory at the rate of $55 per night.
+These will be single occupancy rooms grouped within apartments, each of which features 1-2 bathrooms, a full kitchen, and a living room.
 Please note that this is DORM housing and may not be the most luxurious accommodation.
-Detailed information will be forthcoming in the spring.

 The Charleston International Airport is served by most of the major airlines, including Alaska, Allegiant, American Airlines, Delta, Frontier, JetBlue, Southwest, United, and US Airways, which operate direct flights from Atlanta, Baltimore, Boston, Charlotte, Chicago, Cincinnati, Dallas-Forth Worth, Denver, Detroit, Fort Lauderdale, Houston, Indianopolis, Miami, Nashville, Newark, New York, Philadelphia, Pittsburgh, St. Louis, Seattle, and Washington D.C.
 The airport is about 13 miles or 20 minutes from downtown Charleston and the College campus.
 A taxi from the airport to campus will cost about $33.
 The shuttle rate for downtown Charleston is about $14 per passenger with departures every 15 minutes.
 Check out also car rentals and metro area rates for Lyft and Uber.